Health Disparities & Cancer Research Summer Internship

 2021 M-ASCEND Summer Research Internship Virtual Poster Session

-"One aspect of the M-ASCEND program I really appreciated was the opportunity to engage with a wide variety of individuals in the health disparities research field."
+"One aspect of the M-ASCEND program I really appreciated was the opportunity to connect with other members of the team and experience in a lot of different networking experiences."